sgmurphy/wordpress-plugins/the-events-calendar-shortcode/readme.txt

 **Get your events displayed in a customizable list wherever you need them, with The Events Calendar Shortcode and Block!** This plugin fully integrates with The Events Calendar Plugin (free version) by Modern Tribe.

-This plugin adds a shortcode and a WordPress block for use with The Events Calendar WordPress Plugin (by StellarWP, formerly Modern Tribe).
+This plugin adds a shortcode, a WordPress block, and an Elementor block for use with The Events Calendar WordPress Plugin (by StellarWP, formerly Modern Tribe).

 Display a list of your events by either adding a block in the new editor, or adding a shortcode to any post, page, or widget.